planttheidea/inline-loops.macro/README.md

 - `findLastIndex`
 - `findKey`

-The reason for `findLast` / `findLastIndex` instead of `findRight` / `findIndexRight` is because unlike all the other right-direction methods, those are part of the ES spec.
-Additionally, the reason for `findIndex` vs `findKey` is semantic, as objects have keys and arrays have indices.
+The reason for `findLast` / `findLastIndex` instead of `findRight` / `findIndexRight` is because unlike all the other right-direction methods, those methods are part of the ES spec ([`findLast`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/findLast) / [`findLastIndex`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/findLastIndex)).
+The reason that`findKey` is used for object values instead of something like `findIndexObject` is because semantically objects have keys instead of indices.

 ## Development